BESTUPC/voting-web-app/documentation/API.md

 }
 ```
 ###### /addMembership(idtoken, email, newMembership)
-add a membership to a member
+adds a membership to a member
 ```
     0 if successful
     1 if idtoken does not belong to admin
-    2 if email not found
 ```
 ###### /revokeMembership(idtoken, email , newMembership)
 revoke a membership to a member
 ```
-["full", "member"]
+    0 if successful
+    1 if idtoken does not belong to admin
+    2 if "newMembership" value not found in email's account
 ```